gchq/sleeper/docs/development/publishing.md

 This is intended for non-standard setups only.
 Every other image is still built from the standard Sleeper Dockerfiles, and they will use your custom base image as their `BASE_IMAGE` build arg.
 The same override is available on `setDeployConfig.sh` via `--override-base-image-dir <dir>`, so it is also picked up when deploying with `scripts/deploy/deployNew.sh` or `scripts/deploy/deployExisting.sh`.
 It cannot be combined with `--image-location repository`, because the override only applies when images are built locally.

+For the full list of hooks and environment variables that support building Sleeper in restricted network environments, see [building in a custom environment](custom-environment.md).

 ### Installing published artefacts

 We have scripts to install Sleeper from published artefacts.
 We have not yet published Sleeper to Maven Central or